Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 - You have questions or concern about your condition, care, or exercise program.

 - Move slowly and smoothly.
-Avoid fast or jerky motions.
-This will help prevent another injury.
+Avoid fast or jerky motions to help prevent another injury.

 - Breathe normally.
 Do not hold your breath.
 It is important to breathe in and out so you do not tense up during exercise.
 Tension could prevent your muscles from stretching.